-The JCC of Wyoming Valley is home to a very active, vibrant senior community.
+The Friedman JCC is home to a very active, vibrant senior community.
 The JCC offers a wide range of programs to engage and enlighten our adult community and keep them physically active.

 Classes are held to encourage socialization, discussion about current events, and exploration of new and old hobbies and current events programs.
 The JCC also offers and interesting lecture series on various topics.
 And of course, the JCC is dedicated to the health and well-being of our seniors with excursive classes, nutrition counseling, and health oriented workshops.